interstitialRedirectModalTitle

 ACCOMPLISHING OUR GOALS

-The Conservancy is working with local landowners and communities to maintain and restore the area’s lands and waters in a way that benefits the vitality of habitats, native plants, wildlife and the local economy.
+The Nature Conservancy is working with local landowners and communities to maintain and restore the area’s lands and waters in a way that benefits the vitality of habitats, native plants, wildlife and the local economy.
 Here are some examples of how we work:

-• Permanently protecting the forest from fragmentation and development by acquiring land from willing sellers and generous donors and negotiating conservation easements (voluntary legal agreements that permanently limit the present and future development/uses of a piece of land while keeping it in private ownership).
+• Permanently protecting the forest from fragmentation and development by acquiring land from willing sellers and generous donors, and negotiating conservation easements (voluntary legal agreements that permanently limit the present and future development/uses of a piece of land while keeping it in private ownership).

 • Sharing information with landowners about the ecological significance of the natural resources in the area and the various land-management options that would promote sustainability.